bmr-cymru/stratify/README.md

 -----------------------

 The script is very simple and should be easy to modify for local requirements: most of the high level logic is driven directly from the `main()` function using helper functions to install software, clone git repositories etc.

 To add additional software packages to the host or Live environment, modify the `package_deps` list.

 To add additional software packages to the build dependencies, modify the `build_deps` list.

 To clone and install from additional git repositories, extend the `git_deps` table.
-Each entry is a 3-tuple (GIT URL, BRANCH, [BUILD AND INSTALL COMMANDS]).
+Each entry is a 3-tuple (GIT URL, BRANCH, [BUILD, AND INSTALL COMMANDS]).

 If running anaconda manually, consider using the unshare program with the arguments "--mount --propagate private" to prevent anaconda mount operations